Key takeaways:

 Skin tags — also called acrochordons — are common, non-cancerous skin growths.
 Here, we’ll review everything you need to know about skin tags, including what may cause them, how they can be removed, and if you should treat them at home.

-Skin tags are soft growths that hang on a thin piece of tissue called a stalk.
-They’re usually pretty small — about 2 to 5 mm — but can grow to several centimeters.
-They’re made of loose collagen tissue and blood vessels (parts of normal skin).
-Skin tags can be skin-colored or darker.
-Some people have just one skin tag while others can have dozens or more.
+Skin tags are made of loose collagen tissue and blood vessels (parts of normal skin).
+They can be the color of your skin or look darker.
+Some people get one skin tag while others can have dozens or more.

 Skin tags can happen anywhere on your body.
 But they’re most common in skin folds, often in areas such as the: